Tangzixia/Digital-Prototype/README.md

 (2) Every project participant, whoever it is, should submit code to other branches, such as "maowenjie" rather than "master".

+(3) It is strongly recommended that "Pull requests", "Projects" and "Issues" be used for collaborative communication among developers.

 # About
 723-201906-...